Installation

 ./zynctl.sh resume-deploy

-This picks up from Step 7 (token generation) through Step 12 (health checks + summary).
+This picks up from Step 6b (wait for setup container) through Step 12 (health checks + summary).
 It verifies Supabase and Frappe containers are running before proceeding.

 cd /opt/ctms-deployment